followviny/FDR/README.md

-Exploring FDR methods (in process)
+Exploring FDR methods (in progress)